dotnet/EntityFramework.Docs/entity-framework/core/saving/cascade-delete.md

 ### Cascade delete in the database

 Many database systems also offer cascading behaviors that are triggered when an entity is deleted in the database.
-EF Core configures these behaviors based on the cascade delete behavior in the EF Core model when a database is created using <xref:Microsoft.EntityFrameworkCore.Infrastructure.DatabaseFacade.EnsureCreated%2A> or EF Core migrations.
+EF Core configures these behaviors based on the cascade delete behavior in the EF Core model when a database is created using <xref:Microsoft.EntityFrameworkCore.Infrastructure.DatabaseFacade.EnsureCreated*> or EF Core migrations.
 For example, using the model above, the following table is created for posts when using SQL Server:

 ```sql
 CREATE TABLE [Posts] (